department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/product-outline.md

 - Data in the VA is complicated and all over the place.
 Different information is stored across hundreds of databases and is often duplicative or conflicting.
   - EG. Contact info currently stored across, EVSS, CORPDB, etc. - many locations, and often conflicting
 - For data we don't currently have but want, we may need a new ATO to get this information, and this could take a lot of time.
-- We don't have a lot of data we want, and we may not be able to get it because it the information isn't digital or is in a database that is a mess/unreliable/will be eventually sunset.
+- We don't have all of the data we want, and we may not be able to get it because it the information isn't digital or is in a database that is a mess/unreliable/will be eventually sunset.

 #### Design